We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Serif Fonts for business cards

 Why it works: Developed in 1913, Plantin is a classic serif typeface that has remained relevant for over a century.
 Its solid design and elegant spacing made way for countless modern fonts—it was even the inspiration behind the now-ubiquitous Times New Roman typeface.
+That makes it one of the best fonts for a business card.

 Why it works for print: Most famously seen in the Monocle Magazine header font, Plantin is a true workhorse font for print of all sizes.
 Plantin comes in a variety of weights and styles, including light, regular, semibold, bold as well as italics.
 These weights allow you to call-out certain information, such as job titles, emails, or phone numbers while keeping a cohesive look for your business cards.